 Volunteers are the backbone of the Stony Kill Foundation, and we would not be able to accomplish all that we do without them.
 Many opportunities exist, even if you have only a little time to commit.
 Join our crew of hard working volunteers by completing an application.
 Our Program Director will be in touch promptly.

 Barn Guides: The Barn at Stony Kill Farm is open every Saturday and Sunday, from 11 a.m. to 1 p.m., beginning in February and continuing through the end of November.
 Barn Guides are needed to give visitors tours of the Barn and show them the farm animals.

-Special Events: Four major events are held at Stony Kill Farm each year.
-The Spring Celebration and Plant Sale, Butterfly Festival in the summer, Harvest Festival in the fall, and Holiday Open Barn in the winter.
+Special Events: We host several seasonal events at Stony Kill Farm each year.
+Winter on the Farm, The Spring Celebration and Plant Sale in May, Butterfly Festival in the summer, Outdoors Day, and Country Fair and The Not-so-Haunted Barn in the fall.
 Volunteers are needed to bake and to staff the bake sale/refreshment tables, greet visitors, conduct children’s activities and crafts, work at the Gift Shop, provide entertainment, take photographs, man information tables, and much more.